davidblackuk/fred-godot/README.md

   + Camera move on level entry
   + How to handle fred position in multilevel
     + do we restart the entire thing?
 (Eek for jet set style)
++ persist progress
++ have a menu screen